dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 #### Node.js Extra Steps

-If you are targeting the Node.js environment, a few extra steps are required to be able to use the @dfuse/client library.
-Indeed, the library relies on `node-fetch` package for HTTP requests and on the `ws` package for `WebSocket` connection.
+If you are targeting the `Node.js` environment, a few extra steps are required to be able to use the @dfuse/client library.
+The library relies on the `node-fetch` package for HTTP requests and on the `ws` package for `WebSocket` connections.

 {{< tabs "install-dependencies" >}}
 {{< tab lang="shell" title="NPM" >}}